Not everyone realizes this.

 Green tea contains a slightly larger amount of calories per cup on average, but only about half a calorie more.
 That’s nothing and it still won’t break a fast.

 The only way green tea could break your fast is if you add honey, sugar, or other high-calorie ingredients.
+You never want to add milk to your green tea, so that won’t be a problem.

 Does Herbal Tea Break A Fast?